ironpeakservices/ironpeak.be/content/blog/is-my-isp-snooping-on-me.md

 * Someone hosting a heavy traffic website

-* Someone downloading and sharing loads of data generating thousands of connection (P2P, e.g. Bittorrent)
+* Someone downloading and sharing loads of data generating thousands of connection (P2P, e.g. BitTorrent)

 * Someone launching malware/DoS/... attacks from their home network with or without their knowing